JolienAtmire/ORCID-rest-api/docs/functionality.md

 ## Adding Authorities and ORCID IDs through the REST API

-Next to viewing authorities and ORCID IDs on an existing item, this patch also makes it possible to add authorities and ORCID IDs to these items through the REST API.
+Next to viewing authorities and ORCID IDs on an existing item, this patch also makes it possible to add authorities and ORCID IDs to both existing and new items through the REST API.
 To enable this feature, both the PUT and POST endpoint have been updated.

 ### Adding Authors with a Specified Authority

-To update an existing item with an additional author that already has an authority key assigned, the following syntax can be used:
+To update an item with an author that already has an authority key assigned, the following syntax can be used:

 ```bash
 {author name}::{authority key}